bbc/morty-docs/README.md

 const outputObjs = transform(inputObjs,{ contentTitle: 'My Docs' })
 ```

-- `transform()` can be used alone, but if your markdown files are in a local
+- `transform()` can be used alone, but if your files are in a local
 directory the `generateTransformInput()` function is a convenience
 - the 2nd argument to transform() can *optionally* be used to provide a Title
 that is displayed on the generated index pages.